 How you use your yurt, where you put your yurt, and what you use your yurt for can very much impact on its life span.
 Your yurt will live the longest with regular use, ventilation, and sun.
 For example, your yurt will not be happy amongst a humid forest, or left alone for long periods of time.
 We can provide guidance and tips for a long healthy yurt life.

 Traditional Mongolian yurt doors are made to fit tight, so as not to open in strong winds.
 They may swell in a humid climate and will likely require you to adjust them once or twice in the first year.
 The double french door frame comes without glass.
 They can accommodate, mosquito netting, glass, plexi glass or any in combination.
-You can do this yourself or we would be happy to do it for you.
-(Ask about our rates)

 We still use authentic handmade horse hair ropes to secure our yurts.
 Production of these ropes provide an invaluable income directly to our Mongolian herders.
 However, due to their organic nature, they do not last forever, especially on the outside of the yurt.
 Monitor them closely, and change them to synthetic straps (available from us) or hemp ropes, when necessary.
 Tip: Keep these beautiful horse hair ropes for an inside project if you see they begin to age.
 (New ropes are available from us.)